DawnbrandBots/bastion-bot/docs/commands/art.md

 - anything else is treated as a name

 In the first two cases, a direct lookup of the card is performed using that password or Konami ID.
-In the latter case, an English-language fuzzy search is performed on the English card name.
+In the latter case, an fuzzy search is performed with the provided `input` in the `input-language`.

 The public reply will either be a no-match message or a URL for an image of the card artwork, with the expectation that Discord automatically embeds this.